Brooklyn Cultural District

-The Downtown Brooklyn Partnership keeps a master plan for the Cultural District, a vibrant, multicultural arts district in the neighborhood surrounding BAM.
-This effort involves the conversion of underutilized, city-owned properties into affordable performance and rehearsal space for a diverse array of non-profit visual, performing, and media arts groups.
-We also advocate for infrastructure improvements and strategic long-term planning; and raise the visibility of the area’s performance facilities and cultural institutions.
+The Downtown Brooklyn Partnership keeps a master plan for the Brooklyn Cultural District, a vibrant, multicultural arts district in the neighborhood surrounding BAM.
+This effort involves the conversion of underutilized city-owned and private properties into affordable performance, rehearsal, and studio space for a diverse array of non-profit visual, performing, and media arts groups.
+We also advocate for infrastructure improvements and strategic long-term planning and raise the visibility of the area’s performance facilities and cultural institutions.

-The first phase of the District's development involved the renovation of the 80 Arts - James E. Davis Arts Building, which was completed in Summer 2004, becoming the Cultural District’s first completed project.
-The 30,000-square-foot building is home to twelve diverse nonprofit arts groups benefiting from below-market rents and shared amenities.
+- The first phase of the District's development involved the renovation of the 80 Arts - James E. Davis Arts Building, becoming the Brooklyn Cultural District’s first completed project in 2004.
+The 30,000-square-foot building is home to ten diverse nonprofit arts groups benefiting from below-market rents and shared amenities, as well as a ground floor gallery for MoCADA shown below.

 Below is a sampling of arts and cultural organizations in Downtown Brooklyn: